-A seller’s net sheet estimates how much money you’ll get from the sale of your home.
+A seller’s net sheet estimates how much money a seller makes from the sale of their home.
 We created a fancy Excel spreadsheet that estimates a seller’s closing costs.
-Learn about the selling process and how to avoid pitfalls and maximize your profit.

 - List your home – the selling process